 - a weekly timesheet that lists daily hours worked for each employee

 - a Federal Work-Study Students Time Transmittal Form listing employees with total hours worked

 Timesheets and transmittal forms must be signed by an authorized representative and forwarded to payroll via fax (803-777-8080) by noon on the Tuesday following each week ending date.
 Original time transmittal forms should then be mailed to:

 1600 Hampton Street

 *Note: Please contact the USC Payroll Office if additional blank timesheets or transmittal forms are needed.

 Work-study students, like all USC employees, are paid on the 15th and the last day of each month.
 Students are paid for actual hours worked, not for estimated hours; therefore, students who begin work around the first of the month will not receive a check on the 15th.
 Instead, payment for work performed by mid-month will be available at the end of the month.

 Students are required to enroll in direct deposit of their paychecks.
 Enrollment for direct deposit can be completed in VIP.
-For more information, please review this brief tutorial demonstrating the VIP direct deposit enrollment process.
+For more information, please review direct deposit instructions demonstrating the VIP direct deposit enrollment process.